 After removing the fabric from the shade base, a bit of adhesive residue remains at the top, and a lot at the bottom.
 Goo Gone on a paper towel will take off the bit at the top, but is impossible to remove entirely from the bottom of the shade.
 The photo on the left below shows how apparent the adhesive is after being spray painted, so I went to plan B – cover up the adhesive at the bottom of the shade with painter’s tape.

 Place a long piece of painter’s tape on your work surface and slice in half with a utility blade so the strip of tape is only about 1/2″ wide, then place it over the adhesive and wrap it over the edge of the shade.
 Use your thumb nail to smooth out any wrinkles.
 This gives the edge of the shade a more finished look when painted.

 Next, spray paint.
-(I lucked out with glorious unseasonably warm January day!)
-Cover the lightbulb socket with painter’s tape and then spray all the components with several light coats, making sure to spray your shade’s inside as well as out.
+If you didn’t score Ikea’s brass Arstid and are painting the body of the light, cover the lightbulb socket with painter’s tape before spraying all the components with several light coats.
+Make sure to spray your shade’s inside as well as out.
 Hold your shade over a lightbulb to see if you have given it good all over coverage, otherwise when you turn on the light you will see imperfections.

-A new trick I learned this time around for creating an antique brass finish: wet a paper towel and then ring it out so it is just a bit damp, then dab the paint on it.
+To apply the black paint, wet a paper towel and ring it out so it is just a bit damp, then dab the paint on it.
 The dampness gives you more time to rub the paint on and then off the piece.
 This is especially useful for applying acrylic paint onto a painted metal surface (like the wall lamp base).
 On metal too much water makes the paint sit on the surface of metal in little droplets, so jump a slightly damp paper towel is all you need to make the paint easier to work with but not so thin that it won’t stick to the surface.

 Wipe the paint onto the piece, and then wipe off to leave a sheer residue of the black over the gold spray paint.